Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 -o OUTPUT, --output OUTPUT | Specify a folder to save the addon archive in.
 By default, will create a `Dist` folder at the root of the repository.
 -os {windows,macos,all}, --system {windows,macos,all} | Specify target platform.
 By default "all".

-## How to install and run the add-on
+## How to install and use the add-on

 ### Prerequisites

 To run the add-on, you'll need:
 - A (Unity account)[TODO-placeholder] or a (Service account)[TODO-placeholder] to access Unity Cloud services
+- Access to the Unity Cloud Asset Manager from the Unity Cloud Dashboard (TODO more details ?)
 - Blender 3.x installed on your machine

 ### Installing the add-on